You’re about to discover how to create an online course.

 - A script for an intro video summarizing your course.
-This gives a quick preview for what your course is about you’ll use it to promote your course.
-Keep it between 30 and 90 seconds long.
+This gives a quick preview for what your course is about.
+You’ll also use it to promote your course, so keep it between 30 and 90 seconds long.

 - Slides – Produce the slides for your course.

 This is a very exciting time, but if you’re not careful, it’s also when things can escalate quickly in terms of time, effort, cost, complexity, and choices.